sericson0/TigerTango/README.md

 ![alt text](docs/LoadingTheSkin.png)
 ### OPTIONAL Load the TigerTangoVideo Video Skin.
 Some DJs like to Display song information while DJing.
-However, the default video skin can have song text that is too small for the milonga.
+However, the default video skin is not ideally suited for displaying what we would want as tango DJs.
 Therefore we have added the TigerTangoVideo video skin to this repository as well.
+You can read more about connecting to the Video Skin in the [Video Skin](#video-skin) section.

-You can load using the following steps.
+You can load the TigerTango Video skin using the following steps.
 1. Follow the steps in Loading from GitHub (section above) to download and unzip the TigerTango-main.zip file.
 > [!NOTE]
 > You can get the path to the virtual DJ video skins by going to settings in Virtual DJ, moving to the interface tab (on left), change to Video Overlay tab (on top) and clicing 'Edit This Skin' in the bottom right. **Go one up from this folder!!!
 This is where you want to place the TigerTangoVideo folder you downloaded.**